Insights

 Further information

-The European Commission adopted its proposal for an EU Cyber Resilience Act (Regulation (EU) 2022/0272 of the European Parliament and of the Council of 15 September 2022 on horizontal cybersecurity requirements for products with digital elements) on 15 September 2022 (the “CRA”).
+The European Commission adopted its proposal for an EU Cyber Resilience Act (Regulation (EU) 2022/0272 of the European Parliament and of the Council of 15 September 2022 on horizontal cybersecurity requirements for products with digital elements) on 15 September 2022 (the “CRA”) and it enters into force on 10 December 2024, applying from 11 December 2027, with some provisions being phased in earlier.
 The CRA introduces cybersecurity requirements for “products with digital elements”, with the intention of better securing hardware and software products in the EU.
 The proposed regulation aims to address four specific objectives:

 - ensure that manufacturers improve the security of products with digital elements since the design and development phase and throughout the whole life cycle;